hashicorp/vagrant/website/docs/source/v2/provisioning/docker.html.md

 * `pull_images` - Pull the given images.
 This does not start these images.

 * `run` - Run a container and configure it to start on boot.
+This can only be specified once.

 ## Building Images